lskahic/6301-Project/README.md

 * **Primary intended uses**: This model is an *example* probability of default classifier, with an *example* use case for determining eligibility for a credit line increase.
 * **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

+### Abstract
+We are considering methods with which to determine the probability of an individual's delinquency.
+We explore how the utilization of certain variables can create bias within an analysis.

 ### Training Data